rpkelly/foundryvtt-scene-transitions/README.md

 4. Click 'Install' and wait for installation to complete
 5. Don't forget to enable the module in game using the "Manage Module" button

+### libwrapper

+This module uses the [libwrapper](https://github.com/ruipin/fvtt-lib-wrapper) library like a dependency.
+It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ### socketLib

 This module uses the [socketLib](https://github.com/manuelVo/foundryvtt-socketlib) library like a dependency.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.